 and content-type

-are treated the same).
-However, their values may be case-sensitive depending on the context.
-For example, the token value of the Authorization
+are treated identically.
+However, values they carry may be case-sensitive depending on their context, such as tokens in the Authorization

 Tools for Debugging HTTP Headers

-- Optimizing performance by examining caching and compression headers.
+- Optimizing performance through caching and compression header review.

-- Bot Detection: Distinguishing legitimate users from automated scripts.
+- Bot Detection: Distinguishing between human users and bots.

 max-age